-Oceanside is the northern-most residential community in North San Diego County, about 1.5 to 2 hours south of Los Angeles, depending on traffic, and about 45 minutes (around 40 miles) north of downtown San Diego non-rush hour.
-With somewhere around 174,558 residents (per the 2014 census), Oceanside is one of the largest San Diego County communities covering an area of about 41 square miles.
+Oceanside is the northern-most residential community in North San Diego County, about 1.5 to 2 hours south of Los Angeles, depending on traffic, and about 45 minutes (around 40 miles) north of downtown San Diego during non-rush hours.
+With somewhere around 176,000 residents (per the 2017 census), Oceanside is one of the largest San Diego County communities covering an area of about 41 square miles.

 There are 6 miles of beaches, which adds to Oceanside’s appeal as a vacation spot, and a vibrant, and a growing, downtown commercial area as well as other good sized commercial, retail and industrial pockets mixed in with the diverse residential communities further inland approximately 12 miles.

 The major thoroughfares are the 5 freeway, running along the coast, historic Route 101, Oceanside Boulevard and Mission Road (which run east and west) and the 76 and 78 freeways both running east and west.

 Oceanside has the only marina with access to the ocean in North San Diego County; you have to go far south to the Mission Bay area near San Diego to find similar marinas for boats.
 The marina offers a number of restaurants and beautiful views, especially at sunset, and a wonderful boat parade of lights during the holidays.

 Oceanside has a long history, with early development beginning with the founding of the Mission San Luis Rey, one of the 21 Spanish missions founded in California.
 The downtown area was developed in the 1890s and growth continued, especially after the development of Camp Pendleton in 1928 which has resulted in a significant business and residential emphasis associated with military personnel.

-Oceanside is undergoing a significant redevelopment, with new high rises, condos, a resort, work-live lofts, and more, and one has the sense of increasing vibrancy in the downtown area along the coast road and west to the beach, no doubt with more to come.
+Oceanside has been undergoing a significant redevelopment, with new high rises, condos, a resort, work-live lofts, and more, and one has the sense of increasing vibrancy in the downtown area along the coast road and west to the beach, no doubt with more to come.